Jeppe Revall FrisvadAssociate Professor in Computer Graphics, M.Sc.(Eng.), Ph.D.

 02560 Web Graphics and Scientific Visualization (since Autumn 2014)

 Course responsible and course designer.
-Graduate course taught for the M.Sc. education in Digital Media Engineering.
+Graduate course taught for the M.Sc. education in Digital Media Engineering and Mathematical Modelling and Computation.

 This course uses a flipped learning model (exercises first, lecture later).